Search for a type of infrastructure, a federal program, or a geography.

 • In the competitive process, the primary decisionmakers are (1) federal agencies, which review proposed projects and make decisions about which to fund, and (2) applicants (e.g., state, county, city, and tribal governments; transit authorities; regional entities), which make decisions about whether to apply for funding, which projects to submit, and how to fill out applications.

-Once we collected the program funding data and established the demographic and need-indicator categories, we analyzed each of the 66 programs by comparing the distribution of funds across counties and states with the various indicators.
+Once we collected the program funding data and established the demographic and need-indicator categories, we analyzed each of the 110 programs by comparing the distribution of funds across counties and states with the various indicators.
 This process allowed us to explore whether infrastructure funds are more likely to support communities with certain characteristics.

 First, we calculated an equity metric for each jurisdiction, which calculates the difference between the funding percentile and indicator percentile for each program and relevant indicator combination.
 A score of 0 indicates that the jurisdiction’s funding is proportional to the indicator.
 A negative score indicates the jurisdiction is receiving less funding than its indicator value would imply; a positive score indicates the jurisdiction is receiving more funding than its indicator value would imply.
 For example, if a county was at the 40th percentile for the funding it received from the Bridge Formula Program, but in the 70th percentile of need for its share of bridges that are in disrepair, that county would have an equity metric of –0.3 for that program and indicator combination.
-This metric might indicate that the Bridge Formula Program is not meeting that county’s needs in terms of bridges in need of repair, at least when placed in the national context.
+This metric might indicate that the Bridge Formula Program is not meeting that county’s needs in terms of bridge repair, at least when placed in the national context.

 • The concentration measure indicates, for each program, how national funding is concentrated in the highest-need jurisdictions according to a selected indicator.
 For each indicator, we have compiled the highest-need jurisdictions that comprise approximately 25 percent of the US population.
 (Depending on which jurisdictions are included, slightly more than 25 percent of the US population may be included.)
 Scores range from –1 to 3.
 A score of 0 indicates that jurisdictions accounting for the top 25 percent of the US population, ranked based on a given indicator, receive roughly 25 percent of the funding.
 A lower score means that these jurisdictions receive less than 25 percent of the funding, and a higher score means that these jurisdictions receive more than 25 percent of the funding.
 For example, if a program has a county-level concentration score of 1 when measured in terms of share of people of color, that would mean that the program distributes about 50 percent of its funding to the quarter of the population living in counties with the highest shares of people of color.

-• The variability measure indicates the degree to which a program’s per-capita funding aligns with the nation’s overall per-capita funding.
+• The variability measure indicates the degree to which a program’s per capita funding aligns with the nation’s overall per capita funding.
 A variability score of 0 means that the program’s state-level funding distribution is similar to the national distribution.
 A higher variability score indicates that the state-level funding distribution for that program is farther from the national distribution, in either direction.
 Scores for most programs fall between 0 and 10.
-A program having a score of 8, for example, might mean that the typical state is receiving either much higher or much lower per-capita funding than would be true if funding were spread evenly across the country.
+A program having a score of 8, for example, might mean that the typical state is receiving either much higher or much lower per capita funding than would be true if funding were spread evenly across the country.
 This metric is relevant for formula programs only, in which large amounts of funding are distributed to all states.

 There is no such thing as a “perfect” measure.
 All measures show just one dimension of how a program may be meeting equity goals and should be viewed in combination with each other and with local context in mind to get a fuller picture.